VictorOmoboye/IHS-Hospital-Component-Issues-and-Wastage-Analysis/README.md

 ## PROBLEM STATEMENT
 - Hospitals face challenges in managing blood component inventory, leading to high wastage and supply inefficiencies.
 ## AIM OF THE PROJECT
+- To identify trends and correlations to optimize inventory management and reduce wastage.
 ## METHODOLOGY
+- Business Understanding: Defined project objectives to analyze trends in hospital component issues and wastage.
+- **Data Understanding:** Explored the dataset to identify key features and relationships for analysis.

+- **ETL Process:** Extracted, transformed, and loaded the data into Power BI for compatibility and analysis.

+- **Data Modeling:** Created relationships between fact and dimension tables for structured analysis.

+- **Analysis & Visualization:** Used Power BI to generate trendline charts and visualizations, uncovering correlations and patterns in issues and wastage.